Making Concurrency Functional: From strategies to functions

 \subsubsection{Combs}

 Discussions of causality in science, and quantum information in particular, are often concerned with what causal dependencies are feasible; then structures similar to orders of access levels are used to capture {\em one-way signalling}, as in dialectica games, and {\em non-signalling}, as in Girard's variant.
 In this vein, through another variation of games with imperfect information, we obtain the generalisation of lenses to {\em combs}, used in quantum architecture and information~\cite{Chiribella2008,aleks}.
+Combs provide a common method for imposing higher-order structure on quantum circuits or string diagrams.

-Combs arise as strategies between {\em comb games} which, at least formally, are an obvious generalisation of dialectica games; their name comes from their graphical representation as structures that look like (hair) combs, with each tooth representing a transformation from input to output.
+Combs arise as strategies between {\em comb games} which, at least formally, are an obvious generalisation of dialectica games; their name comes from their graphical representation as structures that look like (hair) combs, with teeth representing successive transformations from input to output.
 An {\em $n$-comb game}, for a natural number $n$, is an $n$-fold parallel composition $A_1\vvbar A_2 \vvbar \cdots\vvbar A_n$ of purely Player or purely Opponent games $A_i$ of alternating polarity; it is a game of imperfect information associated with access levels $1\prec 2\prec \cdots \prec n$ with moves of component $A_i$ having access level $i$.
 Dialectica games are 2-comb games with winning conditions.